zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 ### Notifier
 ![Notifier UML](asset/Notifier.png)

-The Notifier class binds itself to a document element that is capable of showing small pop-up messages at the bottom of the screen.
+The Notifier class relies on the precense of a MDL document element that is capable of showing small pop-up messages at the bottom of the screen.
 It will ignore notification requests when they are identical to the currently displayed message, in order to reduce spamming the user with redundant information.